Ceramic Dictionary

 Filing drawings: Keep all drawings and photos of your work, big or small, pounced or not pounced, on normal or transparent paper.
 Mark and file them so they may be found easily as they will be used again and again.
 You can mix the different parts of the designs, a center of a plate for a tile, etc. When you have a lot of work, filing of drawings becomes very difficult but very necessary.

-If possible keep a photo of every new, fired, ceramic design and file them in your computer, with photo, name, number, size, year, client and any other information you have, such as; if you have a drawing pounced, what type of paper it is prepared on, etc. The filing of designs for plates and jars is basically the same as tiles except the designs are smaller and all fit into the file-boxes.
+If possible keep a photo of every new, fired, pottery design and file them in your computer, with photo, name, number, size, year, client and any other information you have, such as; if you have a drawing pounced, what type of paper it is prepared on, etc. The filing of designs for plates and jars is basically the same as tiles except the designs are smaller and all fit into the file-boxes.

 Separate the designs by object, subject and size.( Illustration a – c)